The Taghazout Bay development

 All in all, the development of Taghazout bay must be a good thing.
 More people in the area are getting jobs, for visitors there is just so much more to do and see.
 The only downside (and it is a big one) is the environment is getting dragged and dropped as a plaything.
 Huge amounts of earth are being shifted to aid concrete blocks going up as near to the sea as possible.
 As a Westerner living in their country, I am not sure I am in a position to criticise this though as frankly this is their chance to develop their country for themselves.
 They’ve already learnt the lessons of the South of Spain and this whole area should be sensational (or even more sensational) in the next few years.

-Catching Up With A Former Gappy – Alice
+Catching Up With A Former Gappy – Manuel

-We've Reached Out To Former Gappy & SB Host Alice To Find Out What She's Been Up To How long ago was it since you did the Surf Berbere Surf Instructor Course?
-September 2013 so over 5 years (yikes!)
-What have you been up to since doing the course with us?
-Worked...
+We've Reached Out To Former Gappy Manuel To Find Out What He's Been Up To Since Qualifying As A Level 1 Surf Coach How long ago was it since you did the Surf Berbere Surf Instructor Course?
+I Guess it was about 4 to 5 years ago What have you been up to since doing the...

 Pin It on Pinterest